dojo/docs/quickstart/arrays.rst

 .. code-block :: javascript

-  //Before dojo 1.7
-  dojo.forEach(array, callback, fromIndex)

-  //From dojo 1.7 on
+  // Dojo 1.7+ (AMD)
   require(["dojo/_base/array"], function(array){
     array.forEach(arrayObject, callback, fromIndex);
   });

+  // Dojo < 1.7
+  dojo.forEach(array, callback, fromIndex)

-This is a heavylifter you will use a lot when writing your apps using Dojo. dojo.forEach lets you iterate over arrays, node lists and provides you with ways to filter your results.
+This is a heavy lifter you will use often when writing your apps using Dojo. dojo.forEach lets you iterate over arrays, node lists and provides you with ways to filter your results.
 Lets take a look at a very basic example.
 Note the "i" variable which returns the current position of an iteration

 .. cv-compound::